 Join Writopia Lab for twelve days at our creative, fun, and productive sleepaway camp in the Poconos in August!

-rising 12th graders: WriCampia, from August TBD through August TBD, as CITs (Counselors-In-Training).
-CITs receive additional leadership opportunities that prepare them for professional experiences in the future.
+- rising 12th graders as CITs (Counselors-In-Training).
+CITs take part in camp as campers and also receive additional leadership opportunities that prepare them for professional experiences in the future.

 We will provide buses to and from WriCampia for all campers.
-Buses will be leaving from and returning to Manhattan, Washington, DC, and Westchester County, NY.
+Buses will leave from and return to Manhattan; Brooklyn; Hartsdale, NY; West Orange, NJ; and Washington, DC.